nislab/gensync-lib/README.md

 $ test_unit_runner
 $ test_sys_runner
 ```
+(_Note:_  Some unit tests do not work in environments that limit `fork`, like newer Mac OS versions.)

 To install the library and include headers in their default locations (with root access), you can also run:
 ```